 The bark of the white oak tree is white and sometimes ashy gray in color.
 It has furrows and scales, but as it gets older, the furrows get deeper.
-The leaves of this tree have round lobes and they are quite simple.
+The leaves of this tree have round lobes and shallow notches.

-42. The Eastern White Pine Tree (Pinus strobes)
+54. The Eastern White Pine Tree (Pinus Strobes)

 The bark of this tree is brown red in color and it has deep furrows on it when it is young.
 As it gets older, the bark starts cracking and it reveals a beautiful vibrant cinnamon red color.
 Every sassafras tree has its own type of leaves.
 While some have 3 lobes, there are a few that may have 5; however, this is quite rare.

 A serviceberry tree is a small sized, deciduous tree or shrub that is commonly found in the Northern Hemisphere.
 There are a few species of this tree that is native to Canada and the United States while some species are only found in Asia and Europe.

 The serviceberry tree blossoms beautiful flowers during the spring time which are small and white.
 A serviceberry tree is commonly found along river banks, streams, along fences, and on hills.
 Sometimes they are also found on highlands.

 The wood of this tree is harder than a white oak’s wood; it is strong, heavy, coarse-grained, and dark brown with red highlights.
 The wood is very rarely used for tool handles.
 Although this tree has an attractive appeal to it, it does not have any value for timber.

 The bark of this tree is brown gray in color and quite smooth, but as it gets older, dark streaks begin appearing.
 The leaves of this tree are simple with sharp pointed tips.